soap, type C photograph, found objects

 Museum of Contemporary Art, purchased with funds donated by Michael Darling, 1997

-The title of the installation, Give a dog a bone, comes from an old English folk song that concludes ‘This old man comes rolling home’.
-The centrepiece of the work is the larger-than-life-size photograph of the artist’s father wrapped in a cloak knitted from soft drink cans bearing that globally recognisable symbol of consumption, Coca-Cola.
-The man has been compared to a “tribal elder of industrial society” (3) yet he appears naked and vulnerable beneath the harsh material, and his expression is humble and sensitive rather than triumphant.
-In recent installations the artist has displayed the photographic component as a dramatic stand-alone piece entitled The social fabric.
+The title of this large-scale installation, Give a dog a bone, comes from an old English children’s song that ends with the line ‘This old man came rolling home’.
+The centrepiece of the work is the larger than life-size photograph of the artist’s father wrapped in a cloak knitted from soft drink cans bearing the globally recognisable symbol of consumption, Coca-Cola.
+The man has been compared to a tribal elder of industrial society yet he appears naked and vulnerable beneath the harsh material, and his expression is humble and sensitive rather than triumphant.

-The title Give a dog a bone evokes connotations of ‘a dog’s life’ and the installation displays the detritus of our late twentieth-century urbanised lives as a multitude of objects, carved laboriously from soap and laid out on stacked, used, cardboard boxes.
-At the core of Hall’s work is the intersection of nature and culture and in this installation the vagaries of fashion and industrial design reverberate against the nuances of the natural forms.
-The objects include a variety of manufactured and domestic items, as well as a sculpture of Buddha, bones, seed pods of Australian native plants, and a multitude of ‘turds’.
-This diverse and diverting array of forms are equalised or neutralised as consumables by the bland yellow material and loose geometric shelving.
-The items are thus preserved in soap, “one of capitalism’s earliest and most profitable products” (4) but also a most unstable medium that parallels the obsolescence of the everyday objects, and the brevity of life.
+The installation displays the detritus of our late twentieth-century urbanised lives as a multitude of everyday objects, carved laboriously from soap and laid out on stacked, used, cardboard boxes.
+The objects include a variety of manufactured and domestic items, as well as a sculpture of Buddha, bones, seed pods of Australian native plants, and piles of carved ‘turds’, or human excrement.
+At the core of Hall’s work is a concern with the intersection of nature and culture and in this installation the vagaries of fashion and industrial design reverberate against the nuances of the natural forms.
+These diverse and diverting forms are equalised as consumables by the bland yellow material of soap.
+This animal by-product was one of capitalism’s earliest and most profitable products, and it is also an unstable medium that parallels the potential obsolescence of everyday objects, and the brevity of life.

 Fiona Hall, 2008